LogicBoxes

-LogicBoxes is a web products and consulting company that specialises in providing private labelled, web presence, and communication applications to ICANN Registrars, Large Web Hosts, Domain Resellers, ISPs and Telcos.
-In addition, it also offers to consult and a SaaS platform that provides end-to-end business automation to its clients.
+LogicBoxes is a web product, and consulting company that specializes in providing private labeled, web presence, and communication applications to ICANN Registrars, large web hosts, domain resellers, ISPs, and telcos.
+In addition, it offers consulting and a SaaS platform that provides end-to-end business automation to its clients.

 It was founded in 2003 and bought by Endurance International Group in 2013–14.

 It provides ERP solutions that handle sales, marketing, finance, billing, and provisioning automation for domain registrars and Resellers.

 The company is based in Mumbai, India, with its HQ located at Nesco IT Park.

-Company history
+Company History

-LogicBoxes was launched in 2003 as a separate business unit of Directi, with the aim to provide registrar software to Directi’s in-house domain registrar, ResellerClub, and other registrars.
+LogicBoxes was launched in 2003 as a separate business unit of Directi, to provide registrar software to Directi’s in-house domain registrar, ResellerClub, and other registrars.
 It was the first business automation solution for registrars and is currently the largest.